yuanpeng16/tacg/README.md

-# Theoretical Analysis for Systematic Generalization
+# A Necessary and Sufficient Condition for Compositional Generalization: A Theoretical Analysis

 ## Main experiments